 – signature strip

 – color photo (if required)

 – smart chip

-We can also include a NFC/RFID chip if required for contactless transactions.
+We can also include an NFC/RFID chip if required for contactless transactions.

 Our three favorite metal credit cards are by invitation only and only for a very select few.
 However, for a truly distinctive and unique VIP, membership or business card, Pure Metal Cards can create an exclusive card that is obtainable.
-With cards available in stainless steel, brass or copper and a variety of finishes, there is a card for all.
+With cards available in stainless steel, brass, copper, titanium or tungsten and a variety of finishes, there is a card for all.

-For more information on VIP & Membership Cards, visit our product page.
+For more information on VIP & Membership Cards click here.